Seitenbau/SBideo/README.md

 Every time you add video files into the folder `incoming`, the transcoding will start automatically.
 After transcoding is done, the new videos will be visible in the frontend.

 **This requires an ffmpeg installation.**

+## Migrate script
+In case you want to migrate an old file based video archive, check the branch [migrateScript](https://github.com/Seitenbau/SBideo/tree/migrateScript); maybe it helps.